MelanconR22/bikesharing/README.md

 This chart shows data trip counts by birth year between 1946 - 2003.
 This chart shows that a heavy chunk of usage comes from people born beween 1975 - 1995.
 There is also a rather large spike of counts for people who were born in the year 1969.
 There may be some significance to this or it could just be a prank by people entering their birth year while renting a bike.

-# Summary:
+# Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

-Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+In order to see if the bike sharing company would be sucessful in Des Moines, I would be interested in looking at demographic information for Des Moines and compare it to the demographics of the users in New York City.
+The demogaphic data from Des Moines isn't included in the data set.
+I would look a little further into the habits of subscribers versus customers as well as do more detailed analysis on the starting and ending stations for the bikes.
+There might be a relevant pattern for customers and the lengths they travel and I would want to make sure the bikes supported those needs.
+I would also want to make sure bikes are avaiable and rotating properly from a usage standpoint at the busiest stations for subscribers.